jfriemel/RNAContract/README.md

 | `--statistics`    | `-s`        |          | Print (de-)compression statistics: File sizes, compression rate, processing time.

 ## Example
-Say you want to compress the file tRNA.txt, save it as tRNA_c.rnac and you want to know how small the compressed file ends up being.
+Say you want to compress the file tRNA.txt, save it as tRNA_c.rnac, and you want to know how small the compressed file ends up being.
 Then you can run the following command:
 ```console
 user@example:~$ java -jar RNAContract.jar -c -i tRNA.txt -o tRNA_c.rnac -s
 Compression successful.
 Compressed file at tRNA_c.rnac